argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/02_HPS_basic_classification_with_tabular_data/README.md

 # Hyperparameter search for Classification with Tabular Data

 In this tutorial we will present how to run an hyperparameter search with DeepHyper on the **ThetaGPU** system.
-The task is about detecting heart desease.
+The machine learning task is about detecting if a person has an heart desease.
+To do so, we will use tabular data and a binary-classification setting.

+To execute this tutorial it is possible to run an interactive Jupyter notebook locally or in an interactive session on ThetaGPU.
+For the interactive session on ThetaGPU please follow the [first section](##ssh-tunneling-for-jupyter-notebooks).

 ## SSH Tunneling for Jupyter Notebooks